I Got My Face Lasered To Improve My Skin & Here's What I Learned

 How many laser treatments do you usually need?

 As Vicky mentioned, laser treatments aren't a one-time thing.
-Dr. Liakas says that laser treatments for skin rejuvenation are effective and can produce instant results but multiple sessions are usually required.
-"In terms of treatment numbers, this really depends on the individual’s case and the type of laser being used," Dr. Jack says.
+Dr Liakas says that laser treatments for skin rejuvenation are effective and can produce instant results but multiple sessions are usually required.
+"In terms of treatment numbers, this really depends on the individual’s case and the type of laser being used," adds Dr Jack.
 "Some treatments such as Lumecca laser for pigmentation may require two to three treatments, whereas others may need five to six sessions.
 The Morpheus8 laser (used for skin tightening) is usually done over two or three sessions, one month apart."
 Again, your laser technician will advise how many treatments you might need.

 Are there any downsides to laser treatments?

-Dr. Liakas says that more intense laser treatments can be considerably more expensive, so bear that in mind before committing.
-Dr. Jack encourages people to be suspicious of cheap laser-type treatments, too.
-"Anyone with good experience will charge highly, and in a fairly unregulated industry, inexpensive treatments suggest lack of experience," he warns.

-Just like with injectables and chemical peels, issues can arise.
-"The major consideration with laser treatments is that the outcome depends as much on the operator of the laser as the laser itself," Dr. Jack says.
+Just like injectables and chemical peels, issues can arise.
+"The major consideration with laser treatments is that the outcome depends as much on the operator of the laser as the laser itself," says Dr Jack.
 "Complications from any laser treatment can happen even in the best hands, so it is particularly important to go to a practitioner who is experienced in handling the particular device and any complications, and has good medical credentials."

-An initial consultation is also always recommended so that you can ask your practitioner any burning questions and settle on the right laser for your skin concern and skin color.